Please see our Instrument Cluster Removal and Installation

 Do not forget the ground side of the device.
 If you have a bad ground, the supply side will measure fine, but the ground will have the voltage drop instead.

 Note: On later-model cars there is a rheostat integral to the headlight switch that controls the brightness of the instrument cluster lights.
-This is a little wheel just to the right of the headlight switch.
+This is a little wheel just to the right of the headlight switch (on some cars you turn the headlight switch itself).
 The headlight switch and rheostat unit is fairly easy to replace -- getting your (in my case) big bod up under the dash is the hardest part.
 Just remember to remove the ground strap from the battery before you begin.

 I've been calling around trying to find the trim that goes around the outside of the instrument cluster (the bezel) -- it can't be had for the '73 Super Beetle.
 Also on my list is replacement of the instrument cluster face.
 Looks to be quite a job -- the trim ring is crimped on.
 I hope I can get it off, cleaned up and polished, and back on without ruining it.